-- Adult Attachment Interview (AAI, 25 years and older)
+- Adult Attachment Interview (mid-20’s forward)

-Crittenden, P. M. (2015).
-Raising parents: Attachment, representation, and treatment, 2nd edition.
+Crittenden, P. M. (2016).
+Raising Parents: Attachment, Representation, and Treatment.
 London: Routledge.

 - Child abuse and neglect

-- The coercive and compulsive self-protective strategies
+- The coercive and compulsive self-protection strategies

-- School-age: Peers, obsessive & deceptive strategies
+- Obsessive and deceptive strategies

-- The School-age Assessment of Attachment & discourse analysis
+- The School-age Assessment of Attachment (SAA)

 - Adolescence: Integrating sexuality with attachment